Dummy10002/scriptflow-backend/MANYCHAT_INTEGRATION.md

-# ManyChat Integration Manual - ScriptFlow v2.5
+# ManyChat Integration Manual - ScriptFlow v3.0

 ## Overview

-This guide covers how to set up ManyChat for ScriptFlow, including the **new copy-friendly script link feature**.
+This guide covers how to set up ManyChat for ScriptFlow, including:
+- **Copy-friendly script links** – Users can tap to copy the full script text on mobile
+- **Two-tier caching** – Saves ~80% AI costs by reusing video analysis for the same reel
+- **Tone/Language hints** – Optional parameters to customize script style

 ---